Caroline-xinyue/todoist-api/source/includes/_tutorial.md

 #### When using curl through the shell...

-We send a request to the `/API/v7/sync` endpoint, and then specify the following arguments:
+We send a request to the `sync` endpoint, and then specify the following arguments:

 - The user's API token, which here is set to `token=0123456789abcdef0123456789abcdef01234567`.
+You can find out your token from the Todoist Web app, at `Todoist Settings -> Account -> API token`.
 - A special sync token, which denotes that we want a full sync, in contrast to an incremental sync, which is denoted with the `*` symbol, so we set `sync_token=*`.
-- That we want to get back only the `projects`, and not any other data, so we set `resource_items='["projects"]'`.
+- That we want to get back only the `projects`, and not any other data, so we set `resource_types='["projects"]'`.

 In the results we get back, we notice the following data: